Gammel Gura

 Posted by Roger Häggström on June 15, 2018, 1:54 pm

-An old European guitar from around 1910 was to be prepared for slide play.
-Atmosphere an open D (DADF # AD) with thicker strings on the thick “E” string and the two thinnest.
+An old European guitar from about 1910 was to be prepared for slide playing.
+The tuning is an open D (DADF# AD) with thicker strings on the thick "E" string and the two thinner ones.
 Used the strings from a 0.13 Newtone Heritage set mixed with strings from a 0.12 set.
 You could say it was a…

 Continue reading 'Slidegitarr' »